jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 ![Girl painting picture](/docs/assets/nicole-leeper-GfF9fYvmVTU-unsplash.jpeg)

-> _Everything you need to know is in there somewhere._ —Robert  Fulghum

 In the discussion of a poll on refactoring that I recently posted on LinkedIn, Gregor Riegler offered this: "I think it also demonstrates that lacking know-how is a key bottleneck."

 In [a previous post](/refactoring/clean-code-is-the-enemy.md), I wrote that if training and know-how is the main thing needed to get us out of the messes we find ourselves mired in, then we're all doomed.